microsoftgraph/android-java-connect-sample/README.md

 6. Copy the **Application Id**, you'll need it in the next section.
 7. Click **Save**.

+To learn authenticating with MSAL for Android to make calls to Microsoft Graph, see [Call the Microsoft Graph API from an Android app](https://docs.microsoft.com/en-us/azure/active-directory/develop/guidedsetups/active-directory-android).

 ## Open the sample using Android Studio

 1. Install [Android Studio](http://developer.android.com/sdk/index.html) and add the Android SDK packages according to the [instructions](http://developer.android.com/sdk/installing/adding-packages.html) on developer.android.com.